Caribbean Born Entrepreneur Lands In The Quarter Finals Of The 2022 FabOver40 Competition

-News Americas, NEW YORK, NY, Fri.
+CARIBPR WIRE, NEW YORK, NY, Mon.
 Nov.
-18, 2022: Caribbean immigrant entrepreneur and Florida resident, Felicia J. Persaud, is now a quarter finalist in the 2022 FabOver40 competition.
+21, 2022: Caribbean immigrant entrepreneur and Florida resident, Felicia J. Persaud, is now a quarter finalist in the 2022 FabOver40 competition.

 The Guyana-born founder of ICN, which owns the brands, CaribPR Wire, News Americas, Hard Beat Communications and Invest Caribbean, is now in the run for the semi-finals of the contest which focuses on women over 40.

-Voting for the semi-final round begins on Nov.
+Voting for the semi-final round begins today, Mon.
+Nov.
 21st at 10 AM PST and the semi-finalists will be announced on Dec.
 1st.

 Vote to keep Felicia in the contest now at https://votefab40.com/2022/felicia-persaud and make her this year’s winner.

-Note: EDITOR’S NOTE: See image for use with this story HERE